 In addition to reporting these data to OSEP, state and local programs use family survey data in combination with other programmatic data to inform their decisions and improve systems and services.
 Program improvement plans may focus on a variety of practices, such as helping programs be responsive to the family's concerns, priorities, and changing life circumstances.
-A valuable resource for states is the Division for Early Childhood (DEC) of the Council for Exceptional Children's set of Recommended Practices that support high-quality services in Part C early intervention.
+A valuable resource for states is the DEC Recommended Practices that support high-quality services in Part C early intervention.
 Implementing a continuous improvement process supports the use of evidence-based practices and ultimately the accomplishment of positive outcomes for children and families.

-Please cite as:

-Early Childhood Technical Assistance Center.
-(2019).
-IDEA Part C Family Survey Data for FFY2017.
+Please cite as: Early Childhood Technical Assistance Center (2022).
+IDEA Part C Early Intervention Family Survey Data FFY 2020.
 Retrieved from http://ectacenter.org/eco/pages/familyoutcomeshighlights.asp